OctopusDeploy/Architecture/OctopusServer/DomainModel.md

 # Executive Summary

-To make Octopus's core functionality and model easier to reason about, Octopus Server will leverage a combination of C#8 Nullable Reference Types, Tiny Types, Fluent Validation, and Domain Driven Design.
+To make Octopus' core functionality and model easier to reason about, Octopus Server will leverage a combination of C#8 Nullable Reference Types, Tiny Types, Fluent Validation, and Domain Driven Design.
 These tools will allow us to express correctness, centralise and make explicit invariants, make testing critical functionality simpler, and ultimately reduce the number of bugs that arise from not being able to easily reason about core processes and application state.

 # Detail